 You’ll usually be notified via email within 5 business days.
 At peak times, or if we have questions about the information you’ve provided, it may take a few additional days to review your application and send you a decision.

-- In total, the course will take approximately 30 hours to complete from start to finish.
-Depending on the time of year, you may be able to choose between a 2-week option (approximately 15 hour per week of work commitment) and a 4-week option (approximately 7.5 hours per week of work commitment).
+- In total, the course will take ~30 hours to complete from start to finish.
+Depending on the time of year, you may be able to choose between a 2-week option (~15 hour per week of work commitment) and a 4-week option (~7.5 hours per week of work commitment).

 - You have the flexibility to complete the course work on your own schedule, while keeping in mind that all work must be completed before the end of the 2-week or 4-week course you’re enrolled in.

-- Note that you will continue to have view-only access to the course for 6 months from your course start date.
+- Note that you will continue to have view-only access to the course for 1 month from your cohort end date.

 You’ll receive an online course invitation at least 2 days prior to your course start date.
 Students who enroll at or near the deadline may receive credentials slightly later.